Bethel AME Church is the home of the first separate African-American congregation in Georgetown County.

 The church is working to restore its one-time parsonage, built by local African-American craftsman Sampson Dunmore.
 That building, which will be used as a cultural and research center, had been home to clergymen, teachers and other professionals.

-The church, at 417 Broad St., holds Sunday morning worship services at 10 a.m.
+Bethel AME Church, located at 417 Broad Street in Georgetown, holds Sunday morning worship services at 10 a.m.